aiqc/AIQC/docs/_build/html/_sources/pages/explainer.rst.txt

   </br>
   <p class="explain">
-    Before an algorithm can interact with the data, it needs to be <a href="https://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing" target="_blank">encoded</a> into numeric format.
+    Data needs the be numerically <a href="https://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing" target="_blank">encoded</a> before it can be fed into a neural network.
   </p>
   </br>